-- 2. All exposed faces of adjoining lengths of cap flashings must be connected with standing seams or s-locks, unless otherwise provided for in this Manual.
-See also 13.3.3.3. - 3.
-When the outside face of a cap flashing is concealed by a wall assembly, only the outside face may be lapseamed, provided the overlap is no less than 100 mm (4") and the overlapping metal is embedded in mastic. - 4.
-Counter-flashings must be secured to the vertical face, with fasteners or a reglet. - 5.
-Metal base flashings are required for walls and curbs when the roof assembly incorporates gravel ballast and filter fabric or where a Vegetated Roof System is installed.
+- 2) All exposed faces of adjoining lengths of cap flashings must be connected with standing seams or s-locks, unless otherwise provided for in this Manual.
+See also 13.3.3.3 Securement. - 3) When the outside face of a cap flashing is concealed by a wall assembly, only the outside face may be lapseamed, provided the overlap is no less than 100 mm (4") and the overlapping metal is embedded in mastic. - 4) Counter-flashings must be secured to the vertical face, with fasteners or a reglet. - 5) When the specified cap flashing material is thicker or heavier than 18 Gauge steel or aluminum, the seam and securement design must be submitted to the Guarantor for review prior to tender.
+This review requirement also applies to copper and zinc flashings that exceed the permissible weight or gauge range.
+See also Butt Seams, 13.3.5 (9). - 6) Metal base flashings are required for walls and curbs when the roof assembly incorporates gravel ballast and filter fabric or where a Vegetated Roof System is installed.
 Metal base flashings must "kick out" minimum 50 mm (2") over insulation and filter fabric.
-Filter fabric must be tucked up behind the base flashing. - 6.
-Metal base flashings may be fashioned as one piece, but in the alternative, a 2-piece flashing comprised of a lower counter-flashing is the recommended approach, to facilitate roof maintenance.
-Install flashings in keeping with other Standards found in this Manual.
+Filter fabric must be tucked up behind the base flashing. - 7) Metal base flashings may be fashioned as one piece, but in the alternative, a 2-piece flashing comprised of a lower counter-flashing is the recommended approach, to facilitate roof maintenance.
+Install flashings in keeping with other Standards found in this Manual. - 8) When the roof membrane is mechanically secured with a termination bar or a metal flashing, - 1) the termination bar profile should be capable of supporting a continuous bead of sealant. - 2) a surface reglet flashing must have a hemmed top edge bent outward from the face of the wall by at least 45°, and the bent, hemmed edge must measure at least 15.9 mm (5/8") from the break. - 3) fasteners must be spaced no more than 300 mm (12") O.C. - 4) sealant must continuously fill the groove or top edge of the termination bar and be tooled to shed water away from the wall. - 9) When a second surface reglet flashing is installed to protect a termination bar or first surface reglet flashing used to secure the membrane, - 1) the flashing must be fabricated with a hemmed top edge bent outward from the face of the wall by at least 45°, and the bent, hemmed edge must measure at least 15.9 mm (5/8") from the break.